vnn8248/gatsby-starter-netlify-cms/src/pages/index.md

     I’m also dedicated to empowering more adults to design careers they love and the world needs!
 whatImDoingNow:
-  heading: What I'm Doing Now
+  heading: Current and Past Work Samples
   description: I am a masters student for UNC's MEITE program in the school of
     education.
 It is a masters program in education innovation, technology, and entrepreneurship.
 I have partnered with Professor Ryoo to be a part of the